Y0ung-DST/DNA_cryptography/README.md

 # DNA_cryptography
 DNA based Encryption and Decryption Algorithm

-## This tool allows you to [...].
+## This program allows you to use the DNA algorithm in cryptography.
 It can be usefull for many reasons:

     * Lorem ipsum dolor samet
     *